Caleb Clarke (rugby union): Early life

-Early career
+International career

 Clarke was selected for the All Blacks Sevens in 2018, following his first season for Auckland in the Mitre 10 Cup.

 Good performances for Auckland also led to Clarke's selection for the New Zealand U20's, for 2017 and 2018.

 In 2019, his second season of Super Rugby, Clarke also became a regular starter for the Blues, under new Head Coach, Leon MacDonald.

-2020

-Due to the COVID-19 pandemic, Clarke, as well as his teammates from the New Zealand Rugby Sevens team, were released to play for their provinces and Super Rugby clubs.
-Clarke was in career-best form following New Zealand's national lockdown, leading to his selection for the All Blacks squad for the 2020 Bledisloe Cup and Tri Nations Series.
+Due to the COVID-19 pandemic, Clarke, as well as his teammates from the New Zealand national rugby sevens team, were released to play for their provinces and Super Rugby clubs.
+Clarke was in career-best form following New Zealand's national lockdown, leading to his selection for the All Blacks squad for the 2020 Bledisloe Cup and 2020 Tri Nations Series.

 He made his debut for New Zealand in their 16–16 draw with the Wallabies at Wellington's Sky Stadium.
 After a season-ending injury to George Bridge, Clarke started in four tests that year, on the left wing.
 Clarke scored his first try for the All Blacks on 14 November, in a historic first-ever loss to Argentina.

-Personal life

-Clarke is a first-generation New Zealander and has Samoan ancestry through his father.
-His father, Eroni Clarke, who is also a former All Black, played international rugby as a centre, from 1992 to 1998.
+Legal issues

+In February 2025, Clarke admitted charges of driving dangerously and failing to stop for police.
+He had been driving a motorcycle in Auckland in December 2024.
+His lawyer indicated that he would seek a discharge without conviction, with sentencing scheduled for June.